mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 QUIC requires the use of ALPN {{!RFC7301}} tokens during connection setup.
 RTP over QUIC uses "rtp-mux-quic" as ALPN token in the TLS handshake (see also
 {{iana-considerations}}.

-Use of different RTP profiles does not require separate versions of ALPN tokens since they can be mixed on the same connection.
+Note that the use of a given RTP profile is not reflected in the ALPN token even though it could be considered part of the application usage.
+This is simply because different RTP sessions, which may use different RTP profiles, may be carried within the same QUIC connection.

 > **Editor's note:** "rtp-mux-quic" indicates that RTP and other protocols may
 > be multiplexed on the same QUIC connection using a flow identifier as